rluks/writing/thin-red-lines.md

 Peter, concerned, asks, “What do you mean?”

 Jake, “There is something… something behind.
-Something behind!”
+Something behind it all!”
 He almost screams the last word.

 Meanwhile, birds on a tree branch outside chirp joyfully.